 V. Disciplinary Procedures

 The purpose of the Student Complaint Procedure is to remedy the harm done to the grievant and to ensure it does not reoccur.
 The purpose is not to impose punitive sanctions on College employees or students.
 However, in some cases, the proposed corrective action may include a recommendation for disciplinary action to be taken against a College employee or student.
-In such cases, the issue of discipline shall be referred to the Vice President of Academic Affairs to determine appropriate disciplinary actions.
+In such cases, the issue of discipline would be meted out by appropriate disciplinary hearing participants using the College’s Disciplinary Manual.

-Other resources available before or after a student grievance is filed include the following:
+Other resources available before or after a student complaint is filed include the following:

-- The Vice President of Academic Affairs (VPAA) may be able to provide information and assistance with regard to informal resolution of student grievances.
-The VPAA may be reached in Room 105C or by calling (510) 780-4500 x-2180.
+- The Vice President of Academic Affairs (VPAA) may be able to provide information and assistance with regard to informal resolution of student complaints.
+The VPAA may be reached in Room 105C or email@example.com, or by calling (510) 780-4500 x-2180.

-- The Academic Counselor, 504/ADA Coordinator and Title IX/VI Officer will be able to provide information and assistance with regard to student grievances and concerns alleging discrimination on the basis of disability, sex, race, and age.
-The Academic Counselor may be reached in Room 105B or by calling (510) 780-4500 x-2061 or by email at firstname.lastname@example.org.
+- The College’s Title IX/VI Officer, Sunita Ranadive, will be able to provide information and assistance with regard to student complaints and concerns alleging discrimination on the basis of disability, sex, race, ethnicity, national origin and age.
+She may be reached in room 156 or firstname.lastname@example.org, or by calling (510) 780-4500 x4541.

-- The student may elect to bring complaints alleging violations of federal civil rights nondiscrimination laws with the U.S. Department of Education, Office for Civil Rights (OCR) located at 50 Beale Street, Room 9107, San Francisco, California, 94105.
-This agency serves a neutral fact finder and attempts either to facilitate the voluntary resolution of disputes with the parties and/or investigates complaints of unlawful discrimination including harassment of students in educational programs or activities.
-OCR also provides technical assistance or guidance regarding concerns or potential claims by telephone at (415) 486-5555.
+- The student or anyone acting on his/her behalf may elect to bring complaints alleging violations of federal civil rights nondiscrimination laws with the U.S. Department of Education, Office for Civil Rights (OCR) located at 50 UN Plaza, San Francisco, California, 94102.
+This agency serves as a neutral fact finder and attempts either to facilitate the voluntary resolution of disputes with the parties and/or investigates complaints of unlawful discrimination including harassment of students in educational programs or activities.
+OCR also provides technical assistance regarding concerns or potential claims by telephone at (415) 486-5555 or email OCR.SanFrancisco@ed.gov.